Email Tutorial | Free Email Tutorials

 Make sure that you check the checkbox that reads something like "My outgoing server (SMTP) requires authentication" - this exact wording is shared by Microsoft email programs (Windows Mail, Windows Live Mail, and Microsoft Outlook).

-Where applicable, indicate that Hotmail will use SSL ("Secure Sockets Layer", which means that authentication happens only in secure mode, where the transaction between email program and mail server is encrypted).
+Caution: remember to indicate where applicable that Hotmail uses SSL ("Secure Sockets Layer") - authentication happens only in secure mode, where the transaction between email program and mail server is encrypted.